Sūfuku-ji (Ōtsu)

-The Sūfuku-ji temple ruins (崇福寺跡, Sūfuku ato) is an archaeological site with the ruins of a late Asuka through Muromachi period Buddhist temple located in the Shigasato neighborhood of the city of ŌtsuShiga Prefecture, in the Kansai region of Japan.
-The site was designated a National Historic Site of Japan in 1941, and some of the artifacts recovered from the site are collectively designated as a National Treasure. and some of the artifacts recovered from the site are collectively designated as a National Treasure.
+The Sūfuku-ji temple ruins (崇福寺跡, Sūfuku ato) is an archaeological site with the ruins of a late Asuka through Muromachi period Buddhist temple located in the Shigasato neighborhood of the city of Ōtsu,Shiga Prefecture, in the Kansai region of Japan.
+The site was designated a National Historic Site of Japan in 1941, and some of the artifacts recovered from the site are collectively designated as a National Treasure.

 Overview

 Archaeological excavations indicate that the temple ruins are located on three ridges extending south from Mount Hiei.
 The north ridge contains the Miroku-do, a chapel dedicated to Maitreya.
-The middle ridge (also known as "Maruyama") contains the small Kondō and the south ridge has the main temple complex itself, including the foundations of the Kondō, Lecture Hall and Kyōzō (Sutra library).
+The middle ridge (also known as "Maruyama") contains the small Kondō and the south ridge has the main temple complex itself, including the foundations of the Kondō, Lecture Hall, and Kyōzō (Sutra library).
 The site also encompasses the Hyakuana Kofun cluster and the Nagao Tile Kiln ruins; however, the site has not been excavated since its designation as a National Historic Site, so there is much about its layout which remains unknown.